crespire/rails_railsbook/implementation.md

 Any action like sending a request or sending a like will create a notification.
 In the case of requests, the receiving party will have a notification.
 In the case of likes, the liked resource's owner will have a notification.

-Then we index all notifcations that are not seen and bunch them first.
-Any time we load a notfication on the index, we update it to "seen" - then we only count "unseen" ones (this can be accomplished with a scope).
+Then we index all notifications that are not seen and bunch them first.
+Any time we load a notification on the index, we update it to "seen" - then we only count "unseen" ones (this can be accomplished with a scope).

 Having worked through a bit, there are three cases in the app where I have to send a notification:
 * You receive a request